LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/Intent Builder/entities.md

 ### Built In entities

-TODO

-The platform automatically detects the following entities:
+The platform automatically detects the entities listed below.
+Using the Assist tool, you can assign these default entities to User Interactions and have the bot/automation populate a Slot with the user's input to the question to which the entity was assigned.

 PERSON - Names of people, persons.
 ORGANIZATION - Names of institutions